Graduate Degree Programs

 - Audition (Please note special audition requirements)

-The Master of Music in Theory/Composition requires a concentration in either theory or composition.
-This degree requires successful completion of 30 hours of coursework, which is divided between theory or composition courses, as well as history and studio instruction and electives.
-A thesis (theory project or composition) and comprehensive oral examination are required.
+The Master of Music in Music Composition requires successful completion of 36 credit hours of coursework, which is divided between composition, theory, and history courses as well as private instruction.
+A thesis work, graduate recital, and comprehensive oral examination are required.

 - On-campus Interview